Brightwork Fellowship Program Application

 To be submitted via form below.
 Incomplete applications will not be considered.

-- Artist statement describing applicant’s work and practice.
-In this statement please indicate whether you are applying for the Summer or Fall residency.
+Artist statement describing applicant’s work and practice.
+In this statement please indicate whether you are applying for the Winter or Spring residency.
 500 word maximum, PDF format.
 File label: lastname_firstname_statement.pdf

 Questions about the program or this application?
 Email program director Shelley Smith, email@example.com.